 Your journey will start at the Great Bay Discovery Center (89 Depot Road, Greenland, NH), which serves as the conservation-education headquarters for the Great Bay Reserve.
 A universally accessible trail and boardwalk allow visitors to explore a variety of habitats including upland hardwood forests, freshwater wetlands, salt marsh, and mudflats.
 Visitors can stand on the deck of a 19th century gundalow replica or wander through the native gardens surrounding the center.
-Birders find the Discovery Center an excellent location to watch for Great Bay’s wintering eagle population, migratory warblers, waterfowl, and local pairs of osprey.
+Birders find the Discovery Center an excellent location to watch for Great Bay’s wintering Bald Eagle population, migratory warblers, waterfowl, and local pair of Osprey.

 84 Depot Road, Greenland, NH